subottimale/alphalpha_plus/v2 Files/Case files/README.md

 Regardless of what kind of stacks you cut, max height on top of pcb is 6mm.
 Max height on bottom is up to you

-Full size setup assembly (o-rings optional but recommended):
+Full size setup assembly (o-rings optional but strongly recommended):
 <br />20mm screw
 <br />plate
 <br />plate